paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 1. `createOrder` JavaScript callback must be changed to use your server-side to create and return an Order ID using the PayPal backend API's.

-1. `onApprove` JavaScript callback must be changed to use your server-side to complete transactions using the PayPal backend API's (NOTE:  this is only for delayed capture).
+1. `onApprove` JavaScript callback must be changed to use your server-side to complete transactions using the PayPal backend API's.

 <br/><br/>